developer-friendly/blog/docs/posts/0007-oidc-authentication.md

 and how many times it has run, it will always be able to access the AWS SSM without any manual intervention.

+Another very important highlight is that the runner job identity might change because of the dynamic nature of the GitHub Actions runners; another disposable runner might pick up the job and run it to completion and that will mess up with all our authentication system if we were to assign IAM Policy to a specific user of the said identity provider (see the screenshot below).

 That is the true power of adopting OIDC as an authentication mechanism.

 The successful CI job run will look like this: